navpil/navpil.github.io/gupai/fishing/shi-wu-hu.md

 # Shi Wu Hu

-The game Shi Wu Hu (十五湖) - "Fifteen Lakes" is very similar to the game [Tiu-U](/gupai/fishing/tiu-u.html) (please read the rules of Tiu-U first if you haven't done so already)
+Shi Wu Hu (十五湖) "Fifteen Lakes" is very similar to the game [Tiu-U](/gupai/fishing/tiu-u.html) (please read the rules of Tiu-U first if you have not done so)

-It is played with a special set of paper domino cards, in which there are four pieces of each domino card, for a total of 84 domino cards.
-In Europe, domino cards do not exist, but in China it is a common phenomenon.
-These cards are very elongated and they picture a domino tile they card corresponds to.
-Since there are four of each domino cards, the usual disproportion between civilian and military tiles no longer exists.
-There are four of each of them.
-At the end, I will give a version of a game adapted to the two decks of Chinese dominoes.
+It is played with a special deck of paper domino cards, in which there are four copies of each of the 21 domino values — for a total of 84 cards.
+Domino cards are uncommon in Europe, but in China they are widespread.
+These cards are long and narrow, each depicting the domino tile it represents.

+Since there are four copies of every tile, the usual imbalance between civilian and military tiles disappears.
+Each value appears exactly four times.
+I will give a version of a game adapted to the two decks of Chinese dominoes.

-The deck, which is called "Shi Wu Hu" itself, is used to play one trick taking game, where you have to take fifteen tricks - hence the name of the deck.
-But the fishing game is played with the same deck, so there may be some name confusion.
+The deck known as “Shi Wu Hu” is also used for a trick-taking game in which players aim to win fifteen tricks - hence the name.
+The fishing game described here uses the same deck, which may cause some confusion.

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/a/ac/%E5%8D%81%E4%BA%94%E6%B9%96.png/562px-%E5%8D%81%E4%BA%94%E6%B9%96.png)
 _Paper domino cards_

+## Setup

-Two or three players play.
-30 cards are dealt equally between the players, 30 remain in the deck, 24 cards are laid out face up on the table - this is the "lake".
-In the future, the game continues according to the same rules as in the Tiu-U game with the following differences:
+Two or three players participate.

+- 30 cards are dealt equally among the players.
+- 30 cards remain face down as a draw pile.
+- 24 cards are placed face up on the table — this is the lake.

+## Gameplay

+Play proceeds according to the same basic rules as Tiu-U, with several important differences.

- - cards of the supreme pair cannot capture each other (i.e. no exceptions for [2:1])
+- The two tiles of the Supreme Pair cannot capture each other (there is no exception for [2:1]).
- - [5:5] and [6:4] cannot catch each other despite both having ten points (this is due to the scoring method - tens can bring bonuses)
+- [5:5] and [6:4] cannot capture each other, even though both total ten points.
+(This is related to scoring — “tens” may generate bonuses.)
- - three identical cards can be caught by the fourth only if these cards can be caught only by themselves, that is, this particular rule only works for [1:1], [2:1], [6:4], [5:5], [6:5], [6:6] - all of them can be caught only with an identical card and no other.
+- Three identical cards on the table may be captured by the fourth copy only if that tile can be captured exclusively by itself.
+This applies only to: [1:1], [2:1], [6:4], [5:5], [6:5], and [6:6].
+These tiles can only be captured by an identical tile and no other.

+## Scoring

-Scoring is more complicated than in Tiu-U, but more balanced.
-Therefore, the catch is divided into three types - small, medium and large fish.
+Scoring is more complex than in Tiu-U, but also more balanced.

+Captured tiles are divided into three categories:

+- Large fish – 30 points
+- Medium fish – 20 points
+- Small fish – 10 points

 It is worth recalling the mixed pairs from the game [Tien Gow](/gupai/tien-gow.html) in order to better understand the logic of scoring points.

- - If the catch contains a Sky tile ([6:6]) and both nines (i.e., both [6:3] and [5:4]), then all tiles with such values are counted as big fish, otherwise - as small
+ - If the catch contains a Sky tile ([6:6]) and both nines (i.e., both [6:3] and [5:4]), then all tiles with such values are counted as big fish, otherwise - as small.
  - If the catch contains both tiles from the supreme pair (that is, both [4:2] and [2:1]), then all such tiles count as a large fish, otherwise - as a small fish.
  - If there are all four elevens in the catch (that is, four tiles of [6:5]), then it is called a Quarter (more precisely, a Jun - 鈞, an ancient measure of weight, close to imperial quarter) and they all count as a big fish, if if they are less, then they are count as small fish.
- - The same rule as the previous one applies to two more tiles: [5:5] and [6:4].
+ - The same "four of a kind" rule also applies to two more tiles: [5:5] and [6:4].
  - Middle fish are only tiles Earth-Eight ([1:1], [5:3], [6:2]), Man-Seven ([4:4], [5:2], [4:3]) and Harmony-Five ([3:1], [3:2], [4:1]) – under the same conditions as the Sky-Nine tiles.
 That is, all three tiles from the group must be present in order for all of them to count as middle fish.
  - All other tiles count as small fish.
  - Large fish count for 30 points, medium fish for 20, and small fish for 10.

-In addition, there are bonus points:
+In addition, there are bonus points.
+If a person collects:

- - If a person collects all 12 tiles from the Sky-Nine group, then he gets another 300 points.
+- all 12 tiles from the Sky-Nine group, then he gets additional 300 points.
- - If a person has collected all Quarters (that is, 3 sets of four tiles of elevens and two types of tens), then he is awarded another 300 points.
+- all Quarters (that is, 3 sets of four tiles of elevens and two types of tens), then gets additional 300 points.
- - If a person has collected all 8 tiles from the Supreme pair, then he gets another 300 points.
+- all 8 tiles from the Supreme pair, then he gets additional 300 points.

-Note that in all cases of the middle fish, as in the Sky-Nine group, the grouping of tiles follows the same principle as the mixed pairs in the Tien Gow game.
-But since in the game Fifteen Lakes there are four copies of each tile, the maximum number of tiles in a group is 12, four civilian [6:6] and four each military [5:4] and [6:3].
-And in order for them to count as large/medium fish, one civilian and two different military must be present.
-This rule is called: one-civilian-two-military.
+Note that in the case of "Sky-Nine" group and all the middle fish groups, there is a requirement to have one civilian and two different military tiles to qualify as large/middle fish.
+This rule is called: **one-civilian-two-military**.

 Settlements are one-to-one, just like in Jie Long.
 That is, players pay each other the difference in points.
 There is one nuance - if a player has scored 1000 points or more, and the other player has not, then the difference in points between them is doubled.

-In fact, this same game can be played with two standard sets of Chinese dominoes, just like the Tiu-U. After all, finding a set of Chinese domino cards on our territory is even more difficult than Chinese dominoes.
-But since in this case there will be two times less military tiles, it is worth introducing the following changes:
+## Adaptation for Two Standard GuPai sets

+Since domino cards are difficult to obtain outside China, the game may be adapted to two standard Chinese domino sets.

+Because this reduces the number of military tiles, the following adjustments are recommended:

- - For mixed civil-military groups, remove the restriction of one-civilian-two-military, and instead introduce one-civilian-one-military.
-That is, now only one type of military tile is enough to count all the tiles from the group as large (or medium) fish.
+- Replace the one-civilian-two-military rule with one-civilian-one-military (That is, now only one type of military tile is enough to count all the tiles from the group as large or medium fish).
- - Bonus 300 points to pay for a set of eight (not twelve) Sky-Nine tiles (which is logical, since there are no more)
+- Sky-Nine bonus applies to 8 tiles (instead of 12), which is logical, because there are only 8 such tiles in the set
 - Reduce the bonus for all tiles of the Supreme Pair to 100, because there are only four of them and it is much easier to collect them.
 - Dealing is the same as in Tiu-U - 24 tiles to the players, 24 in the deck, 16 face up on the table.

 All other rules remain unchanged.

-This is only my suggestion for rule changes, but they are very much in the spirit of the original game.
-And one-civilian-one-military restrictions are sometimes introduced even when playing with the original deck.
+This adaptation remains faithful to the spirit of the original game.
+Notably, even in card play, some groups sometimes apply the one-civilian-one-military restriction.

+### Example calculation

 An example of a calculation for a game adapted for two sets of Chinese dominoes: